Vennylts/Cyberbullying-Detection/README.md

   - 47692 tweets
   - Collected using Twitter API and manually classified into 6 instances by the author.
 - **Methodology:**
-  - **Experimental Design:** 3 experiments are conducted using the same sets of preprocessing methods and text representation, but with different classification algorithms.
+  - **Experimental Design:** Three experiments are conducted using the same sets of preprocessing methods and text representation, but with different classification algorithms.
   - **Pre-processing methods:**
     - Data cleaning
       - Label Encoding